-Counting OCD is a common form of Obsessive-Compulsive Disorder, characterized by counting-based behavior.
-People with Counting OCD may count to achieve a state of feeling “right” and to avoid the anxiety of something feeling “wrong.”
+Counting OCD is a common form of Obsessive-Compulsive Disorder, characterized by a strong urge to engage in repetitive and ritualistic counting behaviors..
+People with Counting OCD may count to achieve a state of feeling “right” or “good” and to avoid the anxiety of something feeling “wrong” or “off.”

 - Floor or ceiling tiles;